 Options may include:

-If legally and factually possible, at the request of one co-owner, the object of co-ownership may be divided in such a way that the person in question receives a part of the object corresponding to the size of his/her share and the rest of the co-owners remain in the relationship.
+If legally and factually possible, at the request of one co-owner, the object of co-ownership may be divided in such a way that the person concerned is entitled to a part of the object corresponding to the size of his share and the rest of the co-owners remain in the relationship.

 This can be imagined, for example, if three siblings own together a field which is to be divided.
 One of the siblings keeps a specific part (one third of the land) and the other two continue to own half of the remaining two thirds of the original land.
 However, when dividing agricultural land, it is always necessary to take into account whether the other land will be capable of being farmed after the division.